Carlos Correa Preview, Player Props: Twins vs. Rangers

-On Friday, Carlos Correa (.415 on-base percentage in past 10 games, 105 points above season-long percentage) and the Minnesota Twins play the Texas Rangers, whose starting pitcher will be Dane Dunning.
-First pitch is at 8:10 PM ET.
+On Saturday, Carlos Correa (.405 on-base percentage in past 10 games, 97 points above season-long percentage) and the Minnesota Twins play the Texas Rangers, whose starting pitcher will be Max Scherzer.
+First pitch is at 7:15 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Rangers.
+He hit a home run while going 1-for-5 in his most recent game against the Rangers.

 Carlos Correa Game Info & Props vs. the Rangers